tremlab/flix2comix/readme.md

 ![flix2comix](https://github.com/tremlab/pics/blob/master/summer.png)

-This book is the logged in the users profile for future reference, and then the user can clik to get the second closest mathcing book, and so on.
+This book is the logged in the users profile for future reference, and then the user can click to get the second closest matching book, and so on.

 ________________
 ## Under the Hood